February 16, 2023

 In Antalya and Alanya public transportation payment is made with the AntalyaKart and the AlanyaKart.
 Dolmuş payments are made in cash and tickets for long-distance busses can be paid either in cash or by credit card and online booking.

 Flights within Turkey are very economical.
-A ticket for a flight from Istanbul to Antalya or from Ankara to Antalya can be bought for 200 Turkish lira.
-However, these prices don't apply during the high season, when tickets quickly cost double, and sometimes even more.
+However, prices are much cheaper in the off-season, sometimes even half cheaper.
 It's advisable to book as early in advance as you can.